Category Archives: Sal Mineo

 Exodus has so much story going on and multiple plots to follow.

-The main draw, besides the tense story, is the two love stories told amid the political turmoil.
+Besides the tense story, the main draw is the two love stories told amid the political turmoil.

-Newman and Saint have marginal chemistry, he is an eye candy who electrifies the screen, and she seems too old for him and does not photograph well.
-Kitty, a widow, hedges on her romantic feelings for Ari, but they do ultimately unite.
+Newman and Saint have marginal chemistry; he is an eye candy who electrifies the screen, and she seems too old for him and does not photograph well.
+Kitty, a widow, hedges on her romantic feelings for Ari, but they ultimately unite.

 A gorgeous sequence occurs when the two share a delicious meal of fish and martinis amid a rooftop restaurant overlooking the dazzling landscape.
-She later dines with his parents, his mother a classic Jewish mother who in stereotypical fashion, cooks, and fusses.
+She later dines with his parents and his mother, a classic Jewish mother who, in stereotypical fashion, cooks and fusses.

-At nearly four hours in length, the film is best watched in segments, perhaps even four, to let the action marinate overnight.
-The complex drama is aided by the sweeping cinematic photography and the lush exterior sequences.
+At nearly four hours, the film is best watched in segments, perhaps even four, to let the action marinate overnight.
+The sweeping cinematic photography and the lush exterior sequences aid the complex drama.

-A drawback was not getting to see the film on the big screen, almost a must in hindsight, and limited by the DVD quality over Blu-Ray.
+A drawback was not seeing the film on the big screen, which was almost a must in hindsight and limited by the DVD quality over Blu-Ray.

 Nonetheless, the film is delicious in nearly every way.
-Just when tedium is about to occur, an event happens that snaps the viewer back to immediate attention.
+When tedium is about to occur, an event snaps the viewer back to immediate attention.

 A notable fun fact is that Preminger boldly hired blacklisted screenwriter Dalton Trumbo, on the dreaded Hollywood blacklist for over a decade for communist leanings, to write the script.